-- f) Creation of new employment opportunities for community residents - g) Potential for infrastructure changes to facilitate improved circulation of pedestrians and bicyclists traveling through the Takoma Junction development - h) Mitigation of the environmental impacts created over the years by the landfill materials located under the asphalt surface of the parking lot - i) Reduction of the heat sink effect created by the asphalt parking lot - j) Reduction in the carbon footprint of the built and actively-used site through the introduction of sustainability features such as a vegetative roof and other energy conserving improvements - k) Diversion and treatment of run-off into the Chesapeake Bay with the construction of various storm water management features - l) Retention and improvement of the green area on Columbia Avenue through the stabilization of the wooded slope, removal of invasive plants, and introduction of new natural landscaping elements - m) Creation of a financially productive property, which would increase the City's tax base and provide lease revenue to the City; and

-WHEREAS, working in partnership with the Council-appointed Community Consultation Process Advisory Committee, NDC hosted two public meetings in February 2017 to discuss form and character options and to consider market and retail ideas for incorporation in the development.
-A second set of public discussions were held in March 2017 which focused on the topics of access, mobility and the public realm.
-Members of the community were invited to provide additional online feedback and materials were provided in Spanish and Amharic.
-The Committee reached out to members across the City; and in accordance with the provisions of the Development Agreement, NDC presented a preliminary concept plan ("Concept Plan") to the Council on September 27, 2017, which expanded the project site to include an adjacent 5,470 sq. ft. parcel which NDC has under contract and began to reflect the feedback received from the Council and the community during this initial design process; and the Council's criteria for the development proposal, described the areas in which the Concept Plan fell short of those criteria, and expressed the Council's expectation that the Site Plan would meet the criteria.
-Resolution 2017-53 also provided comments on the design and accessibility of the public space, the use of the layby to facilitate the delivery of goods to address the needs of on-site tenants, the placement and function of the planned elevator(s), the design of the front facing façade such that it would consist of large storefront windows and include exciting or iconic features, the height and massing of the structure, the preservation of wooded area along Columbia Avenue, the design of the Columbia Avenue building façade, the accessibility of the parking area, the project's sustainability elements, the potential inclusion of another parcel to the west, and the importance of providing reasonable accommodation for the continued operation of the TPSS Co-op; and
+407 137 f) Creation of new employment opportunities for community residents 138 g) Potential for infrastructure changes to facilitate improved circulation of 139 pedestrians and bicyclists traveling through the Takoma Junction 140 development 141 h) Mitigation of the environmental impacts created over the years by the 142 landfill materials located under the asphalt surface of the parking lot 143 i) Reduction of the heat sink effect created by the asphalt parking lot 144 j) Reduction in the carbon footprint of the built and actively-used site through the introduction of sustainability features such as a vegetative 145 146 roof and other energy conserving improvements 147 k) Diversion and treatment of run-off into the Chesapeake Bay with the 148 construction of various storm water management features 149 l) Retention and improvement of the green area on Columbia Avenue 150 through the stabilization of the wooded slope, removal of invasive plants, 151 and introduction of new natural landscaping elements 152 m) Creation of a financially productive property, which would increase the 153 City's tax base and provide lease revenue to the City; and 154 155 WHEREAS, working in partnership with the Council-appointed Community Consultation 156 ···· Process Advisory Committee, NDC hosted two public meetings in February 157 2017 to discuss form and character options and to consider market and retail 158 ideas for incorporation in the development.
+A second set of public 159 discussions were held in March 2017 which focused on the topics of access, 160 mobility and the public realm.
+Members of the community were invited to 161 provide additional online feedback and materials were provided in Spanish 162 and Amharic.
+The Committee reached out to members across the City; and 163 164 WHEREAS, in addition to the outreach activities conducted with the Community 165 Consultation Process Advisory Committee, NDC also met with local 166 stakeholders, including representatives of Historic Takoma, Inc., Old Takoma 167 Business Association, Takoma Junction Task Force, Safe Roadways 168 Committee and the Façade Advisory Board and with individual community 169 members; and 170 171 WHEREAS, in accordance with the provisions of the Development Agreement, NDC 172 presented a preliminary concept plan ("Concept Plan") to the Council on 173 174 September 27, 2017, which expanded the project site to include an adjacent 5,470 sq. ft. parcel which NDC has under contract and began to reflect the 174 175 feedback received from the Council and the community during this initial 175 design process; and 177 acsign process, and 178 WHEREAS, on October 25, 2017, the Council provided comment on the Concept Plan 179 ,, ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, through its approval of Resolution 2017-53.
+Resolution 2017-53 reiterated 175 an organ de approvar of Resolution 2017 55, Resolution 2017 55 felterated the Council's criteria for the development proposal.
+Resolution 2017-53 also 180 provided comments on the design and accessibility of the public space, the 181 use of the layby to facilitate the delivery of goods to address the needs of on-182 site tenants, the placement and function of the planned elevator(s), the 183 design of the front facing facade such that it would consist of large storefront 184 windows and include exciting or iconic features, the height and massing of 185 the structure, the preservation of wooded area along Columbia Avenue, the 186 design of the Columbia Avenue building façade, the accessibility of the 187 parking area, the project's sustainability elements, the potential inclusion of 188 another parcel to the west, and the importance of providing reasonable 189 accommodation for the continued operation of the TPSS Co-op; and 190